Go to content

 Non-Danish salary

 Generally, when you live in Denmark and get paid by a non-Danish employer, you have to pay tax on the income.
+This applies no matter where you do the job, in Denmark or outside Denmark.

-Read more in Danish about living in Denmark and working outside Denmark
+Read more (in Danish) about living in Denmark and working outside Denmark

 Non-Danish pension